Female Candidates Breastfeed Children In Campaign Ads

 In recent years, candidates have tried all kinds of strategies to make attention-getting campaign ads.
 Throwing a large rock into a pond.
 Assembling a gun blindfolded.
 Talking to donkeys.

-In two new political ads, however, candidates try something decidedly more commonplace: Breastfeeding their children.
+In two new political ads, however, candidates try something decidedly more commonplace: breastfeeding their children.

 One ad opens on Maryland Democratic gubernatorial candidate Krish Vignarajah breastfeeding her baby and talking about the lack of women in state and federal elected office in her state.